 So, what exactly is a GPS rollover event?

 It all has to do with GPS satellites, which transmit signals that use a 10-bit binary counter to represent the GPS Week Number, a key piece of the date and time information.

 Every 19.7 years, this week number counter reaches its limit and rolls back to zero.
 The GPS Week Number Rollover (WNRO) event requires special testing and validation using simulation techniques to ensure that it is properly handled by GPS receivers.
 A GPS receiver that does not have compliant firmware may experience errors.

-The first of these events occurred in 1999 and we experienced our second rollover event earlier this year.
-While the official GPS WNRO event occurred in April, the actual rollover date is dependent on the GPS receiver software.
+The first of these events occurred in 1999 and we experienced our second rollover event in early 2020.
+While the official GPS WNRO event occurred in April 2020, the actual rollover date is dependent on the GPS receiver software.
 Each product and GPS receiver, modem or module must be identified to determine whether a WNRO issue exists and, if so, what its rollover date is.